ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/speech-service/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is developing an application.
+Q-060: Your team is developing an application.
 It’s an ecommerce application.
 Part of the application allows users to raise support issues via the application.
 You need to add built-in intelligence to the support system that includes the following

 1) Being able to look at key phrases in the text that the user has added when raising the support issue.
 2) Understand how urgent the issue is based on the text that the user has added when raising the support issue.